pierretotale/pierretotale/README.md

 I'm a mechanical engineer with an interest in scientific computing and data visualization.

-Regularly making code crash in Julia, while taking baby steps in Rust.
+Using Julia as a daily driver, while taking baby steps in Rust.

 Oh, and I like to automate stuff.